 There are more than 90 different types of pneumococci.
 Vaccines are directed against many of the types most likely to cause serious disease.
-Two types of pneumococcal vaccines are available:
+Two types of pneumococcal vaccines are available: conjugate and polysaccharide.

 If people have a temporary illness, doctors usually wait to give the vaccine until the illness resolves (see also CDC: Who Should NOT Get Vaccinated With These Vaccines?).

-The following are some English-language resources that may be useful.
+The following English-language resources may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.

 Centers for Disease Control and Prevention (CDC): Information statement about pneumococcal conjugate (PCV13) vaccine